-7. I own a home security system.
+8. I own a home security system and use it.

 A home security system serves many purposes.
 Looking at the security footprint of the home it is the no-top-margin line of defense for you and your loved ones against an attack or a family emergency unrelated to your position.
 As #4 suggests, prior to an attack or burglary, it is statistically proven that surveillance will be conducted of your home.
 If you do not own a home security system, weigh its cost against the peace of mind an installed system can provide when used properly.
 Of course having a home security system means nothing if you do not use or properly know how to use it.
 Many people who have home security systems do not use them because of inconvenience.

 9. I have had a professional security assessment performed on my residence.

 A home security system is but one layer of a good home security plan for you and your loved ones.
 A security assessment of your home should consist of, but not be limited to, the security system, lighting, locks, windows, lines of sight, windows, landscaping, environmental factors and how they work in conjunction with one another, as well as a safe room.
 It should detail your home’s strong and weak points so you and your law enforcement provider/security professional can develop sound security and safety plans for you and your family.
 Aside from a security system, we recommend a dog, specially breeds that protect, i.e., German shepherd or Belgian Malinois.